 The site is located on East Lane Drive, a City-maintained local street and adjacent to East W.T.
 Harris Boulevard, a State-maintained major thoroughfare.
-A Traffic Impact Study (TIS) is not needed for this petition.
-In accordance with the Charlotte WALKS Policy and City Ordinances, the petitioner will need to construct an 8-foot planting strip and 6-foot sidewalk along East Lane Drive.
-Site plan revisions are needed to meet ordinance requirements and the outstanding items including but not limited to labeling the existing right-of-way, providing a 2-foot sidewalk utility easement at the back of sidewalk, and labeling the proposed 8-foot planting strip and 6-foot sidewalk on East Lane Drive
+A Traffic Impact Study (TIS) is not needed for this petition due to the site generating 100 daily trips, 15 less trips than the Entitled use and significantly less than CDOT's TIS threshold of 2,500 daily trips.
+In accordance with the Charlotte WALKS Policy and City Ordinances, the petitioner commits to construct an 8-foot planting strip and 6-foot sidewalk along East Lane Drive.
+CDOT has no outstanding comments.

-Active Projects:
+• Active Projects:

 - No projects near the site.

 - Transportation Considerations

 - See Outstanding Issues, Note 6-7 and Technical Revisions 18-19.
+Addressed

 - Vehicle Trip Generation: